jmparlett/JET/designdoc.md

 # Writing to lines

-line->len must ALWAYS be accurate or shit will break!!!!
+line->len must ALWAYS be accurate or stuff will break!!!!

 1. inserting chars
 	c = printable char